“Contemporary chic meets rustic idyll: a hip, glamorous masseria conversion among orchards and olive groves.”

 - Rooftop bar with floor cushions and white lanterns on summer evenings

-- 14m manned yacht available for trips along the coast See Rates
+- A 14-metre manned yacht is available for trips along the coast

-- Rooms are expensive, while meals and the spa match London prices See Rates
+- It's expensive - meals and the spa match London prices - but the experience is truly 5*

 - The local beaches are not the Med's best, and they get crowded in August - but towel space is no problem at the hotel's beach club